 Purchased capital assets are recorded at cost.
 Contributed capital assets are recorded at their fair market value on the date of the contribution.
 No amortization is taken in the year of acquisition and a full year of amortization is taken in the year of disposal.
+No amortization is recorded on construction-in-progress assets.

 Amortization is provided using the straight-line basis over the estimated useful life of the assets as follows:

-Buildings, roads and parking lots 8-40 years
+Buildings, roads and parking lots 8 - 40 years

+Leasehold improvements Over lease term

 Furniture and equipment 10 years

 Library collection 10 years

-Computers 3-7 years
+Computer and equipment 3 - 7 years

 Vehicles 5 years